satankov/spi3n/README.md

 ```commandline
 python3 ising.py 12 t_range.txt 0 499
 ```
-1st arguments is lattice size `L` (in example 12), 2nd is path to file with temperature points `t_path` (in example t_range.txt, separate points using comma), 3rd is index of temperature array `t_idx` (in example 0, it is made to be able to run in parallel), 4th is total amount of images to generate `N_img` (in example 499).
+1st arguments is lattice size `L` (in example 12), 2nd is path to file with temperature points `t_path` (in example t_range.txt, separate with comma), 3rd is index of temperature array `t_idx` (in example 0, it is made to be able to run in parallel), 4th is total amount of images to generate `N_img` (in example 499).

-The same logic can be applied for both models: Ising and Baxter-Wu.
+The same logic can be applied for other models.